redis/redis-doc/topics/sentinel-clients.md

 If the client will contact a Sentinel with yet not updated information, the verification of the Redis instance role via the `ROLE` command will fail, allowing the client to detect that the contacted Sentinel provided stale information, and will try again.

 Note: it is possible that a stale master returns online at the same time a client contacts a stale Sentinel instance, so the client may connect with a stale master, and yet the ROLE output will match.
 However when the master is back again Sentinel will try to demote it to slave, triggering a new disconnection.
-The same reasoning applies to connecting to stale slaves that will get reconfigured to replicate with a differnt master.
+The same reasoning applies to connecting to stale slaves that will get reconfigured to replicate with a different master.

 Connecting to slaves
 ===